Formal steps for beginning your doctorate

 - if applicable, proof of any time spent at a German university as well as proof that you are no longer registered at that university (Exmatrikulationsbescheinigung).

 You can submit the complete application by regular postal mail to our office, the Graduate Academy Service Center, at:

 Im Neuenheimer Feld 370

-Please do not try to hand in your application for admission in person at the admissions office (Studentensekretariat für ausländische Studierende).
+The application cannot be submitted by email or in person at the admissions office (Studentensekretariat für ausländische Studierende).
 We will check your application documents and forward them to the admissions office, where the application will be processed for admission.
 If there are any problems, we will contact you directly.
 Please make sure to write your email address and your full and exact postal mailing address clearly on the application form.